 The test case is not intended to encompass all possible disputes, but to resolve some key contractual uncertainties and ‘causation’ issues to provide clarity for policyholders and insurers.
 It will not determine how much is payable under individual policies, but will provide the basis for doing so.

 We have published guidance setting out our expectation that, following final resolution of the test case (including any appeals), insurers should apply the judgment in (re-)assessing all outstanding or rejected claims and complaints which may be affected by the test case (except complaints that have been referred to the Financial Ombudsman Service).
-We expect to publish a list in mid July of all policies with claims that may be affected.
+On 15 July, we published an updated list of policies with claims that may be affected.

 The steps we have taken so far are set out in the latest updates section below.

 In the last two weeks of July, the trial of the test case took place over eight days in the High Court.
 Submissions were made by the FCA, the intervenors Hospitality Insurance Group Action and Hiscox Action Group, and the eight Defendants who had agreed to be part of the test case:

 - Ecclesiastical Insurance Office Plc

 - Hiscox Insurance Company Ltd